gojimmypi/wolfssl/IDE/ARDUINO/sketches/wolfssl_server/README.md

 ./examples/client/client -h 192.168.1.38 -p 11111 -v 3
 ```

+## wolfSSL Error -308 wolfSSL_connect error state on socket

+When using a wired Ethernet connection, and this error is encountered, simply
+press the reset button or power cycle the Arduino before making a connection.

 Here's one possible script to test the server from a command-line client:

 ```bash